maneyko/argparse.sh/README.md

 ## Usage

-To use `argparse.sh`, source it in your script then let it parse your arguments for you.
+To use `argparse.sh`, source it in your script then let it parse command line arguments for you.
-Let's say you are writing a script, `process_file.sh`, to process a file, and it is called with some arguments:
+Let's say you are writing a script, `process_file.sh`, and it is called with some arguments:

 ```bash
 ./process_file.sh input-data.txt -v --delimiter=',' --expression='$1, $2'